-- 9-17: LAHCFD is making efforts to meet State laws for transparency and accountability, including making information easily accessible to the public, maintaining a compliant website, providing ethics training and economic interest reporting, following financial reporting requirements, and adhering to open meeting requirements.
+- 9-17: LAHCFD is making efforts to meetmeets State laws for transparency and accountability, including making information easily accessible to the public, maintaining a compliant website, providing ethics training and economic interest reporting, following financial reporting requirements, and adhering to open meeting requirements.
 Many of LAHCFD's planning documents are located on CCFD's website.
 Links to those resources are recommended.
-LAHCFD makes available records dating back to 2009 on its website. - 9-18: There may be potential for alternatives with regards to LAHCFD's governance and administration, where duplicated efforts could be minimized, as discussed in Section III: Governance Structure Alternatives. - 9-19: Service structure options regarding areas in Santa Clara County that are presently outside of a local fire provider but within the vicinity of LAHCFD are discussed in the Governance Structure Alternatives of Section III of this report.
+LAHCFD makes available records dating back to 2009 on its website. - 9-18: There may be potential for alternatives with regards to LAHCFD's governance and administration, where duplicated efforts could be minimized, as discussed in Section III: Governance Structure Alternatives; however, there appears to be no impetus to pursue any potential cost savings that would be the result of this reorganization. - 9-19: Service structure options regarding areas in Santa Clara County that are presently outside of a local fire provider but within the vicinity of LAHCFD are discussed in the Governance Structure Alternatives of Section III of this report.
 There is the potential for LAHCFD to enhance public safety services in the County by annexing several areas that currently lack an identified fire protection and emergency response provider.
 In many cases, LAHCFD is the only feasible and capable provider of services or is the only agency positioned to annex the territory and contract with another agency for services.